Pratyush-857/MandyMeindersma.github.io/README.md

 Hello!
 This is my personal webpage.
 I first made this in my second year of university.
 I got a theme from bootstrap and have been editing it ever since.

+### Lighthouse:
-My Google lighthouse performance, accessibility and SEO (search engine optimization) scores are pretty great (all over 97 last I checked).
+My Google lighthouse performance, accessibility and SEO (search engine optimization) scores *used to* be pretty great (all over 97) but then they included Largest Contentful Paint and Cumulative Layout Shift in the metrics and I can't figure out how to fix the things :P. Everything else is at 100 though.

 ### Development:
 You have to be on node 11 or lower.

 * npm install gulp-cli -g
 * npm install gulp -D